Franjamer1/JMR-records/README.md

 🗓️ Appointment Management System

 A full-stack appointment management system with secure authentication, role-based access, and CRUD operations for managing appointments.
-Built with NestJS, MongoDB, and JWT for a professional backend structure.
+Built with Express, PostgreSQL, and JWT for a professional backend structure.

 🚀 Technologies Used